Linear effects, exceptions, and resource safety: a Curry-Howard correspondence for destructors: Introduction

 through the ability to select $x$ in $u$ where the strength plays an essential role:

 It is also useful to remind that the application of linearity to model resource-sensitive phenomena of data and computation requires to move from a cartesian category ($\Ccat,\times,1$) to a symmetric monoidal category ($\Ccat,\otimes,I$).
-This modification gives control over duplication and erasure (corresponding to contraction and weakening in logic) since the maps

-are no longer available for a general $A$.
-The linear logic viewpoint nevertheless subsumes the cartesian viewpoint using a resource modality ``$\oc$'', which is a comonad such that its Eilenberg-Moore category $\Ccat^\oc$ has a symmetric monoidal structure that coincides with the symmetric monoidal structure of $\Ccat$ in terms of the underlying objects, and such that this symmetric monoidal structure on $\Ccat^\oc$ is cartesian~\cite{Mellies2003,PAM2009}.
-Concretely, duplication and erasure (\ref{eq:dupl-and-erase}) are available whenever $A$ is given with a map $A\rightarrow \oc A$ satisfying two laws of compatibility with the comonad structure.
+This modification gives control over duplication and erasure (corresponding to contraction and weakening in logic) since the maps are no longer available for a general $A$.
+The linear logic viewpoint nevertheless subsumes the cartesian viewpoint using a resource modality ``$\oc$''.
+Such a resource modality is a comonad such that its Eilenberg-Moore category $\Ccat^\oc$, whose objects are coalgebras $(A,\tau\Colon A\rightarrow \oc A)$, has a symmetric monoidal structure that coincides with the symmetric monoidal structure of $\Ccat$ in terms of the underlying objects, and such that this symmetric monoidal structure on $\Ccat^\oc$ is cartesian~\cite{Mellies2003,PAM2009}.
+Concretely, duplication and erasure (\ref{eq:dupl-and-erase}) are available whenever $A$ is given with a map $\tau:A\rightarrow \oc A$ satisfying two laws of compatibility with the comonad structure.
 More rarely---but importantly in our story---the symmetric monoidal structure is sometimes replaced by a monoidal structure, which amounts to providing control over the exchange rule in logic since the symmetry

 is no longer available unconditionally.
 The corresponding logics are called \emph{ordered} instead of linear.
-But here again, the exchange rule can be reintroduced selectively with a resource modality~\cite{Hasegawa2016}.
-Ordered logic can be useful to model the order in the release of resources~\cite{Polakow2001PhD,Polakow2001,Walker2005a}, as we will see.
+But again, the exchange rule can be reintroduced selectively with a resource modality~\cite{Hasegawa2016}.
+Ordered logic can be useful to model the order in the release of resources~\cite{Polakow2001PhD,Polakow2001,Walker2005a}, as we will see again in this paper.